 See also Jury of the Damned

-- Leading Comics #3 has the Seven Soldiers of Victory working against Dr Doome (not Victor) who has used a time machine to summon up the Time Tyrants, Alexander the Great, Emperor Nero, Napoleon, Genghis Khan and Attila the Hun.
+- Leading Comics #3 has the Seven Soldiers of Victory working against Dr Doome (not Victor) who has used a time machine to summon up the Time Tyrants, Alexander the Great, Emperor Nero, Napoleon Bonaparte, Genghis Khan and Attila the Hun.

 - The Captain Marvel villain Ibac could be considered a type of this trope.
 Lucifer gave a crook the ability to turn into Ibac, with the powers of Ivan the Terrible, Borgia, Attila the Hun and Caligula.
 This doesn't explain how he gains enormous strength and durability.

 - In one The Mighty Thor comic he goes to the demon Mephisto's realm and encounters a group of villains.

 - One version of the Lethal Legion, fought by the Avengers West Coast, was made by the Demon Satannish ressurecting four dead criminals and giving them powers.
 They were

 - Axe of Violence - A demonically-enhanced Lizzie Borden with an axe replacing one hand.